11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 Maximum aperture of f/2.8:

-The remarkable bright telephoto lens features an f/2.8 maximum aperture that stays constant throughout the zoom range and an 11-blade circular aperture for dramatic images with excellent background blur.
+The remarkable, bright telephoto lens features an f/2.8 maximum aperture that stays constant throughout the zoom range and an 11-blade circular aperture that produces dramatic images with excellent background blur.

 Dust and Water-resistant: